RTIInternational/SMART/smart-docs/docs/tutorial-annotate.rst

 Part 4: Annotating Data
 =======================

-Once your project has been created, you are ready to start labeling your data!
+Once your project has been created, you are ready to start labeling!
 To begin, you can navigate to any project Annotation page from the :ref:`Projects Page <projects>` or to a specific Annotation page by pressing the "Annotate" link on the top navigation bar when on a project :ref:`details` or :ref:`Admin Dashboard <admindashboard>` page.

 The Annotate page consists of either two or five tabs, depending on your User permissions.
 The sections below are marked by either ADMIN (available only to those with admin privileges) or ALL (available to everyone with at least coder privileges).